vamseeachanta/teamresumes/cv/ss_resume.md

 - Developed a module for cathodic protection engineering calculations using Python .
 - Part of digitalmodel (<https://github.com/vamseeachanta/digitalmodel>) repository for engineering physics based calculations.
-- calculated the cathodic protection for the following structures:
+- Calculated the cathodic protection for the following structures:
   - ships
   - pipelines

+### Automated Analysis and Summarization Of MES File Warnings and Errors

+- Developed a Python-based tool to automate the analysis of warnings and errors from MES files.
+- Implemented regular expressions to parse and extract warnings and errors.
+- Summarized the all warnings and errors in MES files.
+- Created the DataFrames for warnings and errors.
+- Converted the dataframes into CSV files using pandas.
+- Generated a status table indicating the presence of warnings and errors in each file.
+- Automated the process to handle multiple projects and directories programmatically.
+- Reduced the time required for MES file analysis , providing clear insights for project teams.

 ### Engineering Physics Based calculations - Plate Buckling

-- Developed a module for cathodic protection engineering calculations using Python .
+- Developed a module for cathodic protection engineering calculations using Python.
-- calculated the plate and stiffner buckling.
+- Calculated the plate and stiffner buckling.
 - Calculation useful for the following structures:
   - ship structure
   - subsea structures